Crystalix007/U2FDevice/Readme.md

 Run `sudo systemctl start U2FDevice.service`

 At this point, the program should be tested using U2F demo websites.
-For example, [Yubico's U2F demo](https://demo.yubico.com/u2f?tab=register), or (appspot's U2F demo)[https://crxjs-dot-u2fdemo.appspot.com/].
+For example, [Yubico's U2F demo](https://demo.yubico.com/u2f?tab=register), or [appspot's U2F demo](https://crxjs-dot-u2fdemo.appspot.com/).
 First register the device, then test authentication.

 If the program doesn't work on these - don't use as a backup device.